 1 = hickey, 2 = highlander, 3=high-definition

-You can press Enter/Return to select all the machines in the list or select specific machines by typing their corresponding numbers.
+You can either press [Enter] to select all the machines in the list or you can select certain machines by typing their corresponding numbers.

 DO YOU WANT TO INPUT MORE MACHINES (y/n) [n]: